Beacon Hill, New South Wales: Red Hill

 Red Hill, not to be confused with Beacon Hill, is located at the northern end of the suburb behind the former Beacon Hill High School site.
 From here there are views across to the Governor Phillip Lookout, and onwards to the city.
 The views to the north are over the eastern sections of the Garigal National Park, to Cromer and beyond into the suburbs of Elanora, Narrabeen and Ingleside.

 The Red Hill Preservation Society attempted to prevent a state government development of Red Hill in the early 1990s.

 Community services and organizations

 The Governor Phillip Lookout Trust was gazetted on 9 December 1966 and was charged with the responsibility not only of protecting and developing the area as an historical feature of the district, but also for the preservation and propagation of the native flora and fauna that surrounds the lookout.
 The first meeting took place on 10 April 1966.

-On 13 October 2017 The Hon Paul Toole, Minister for Lands and Forestry transferred responsibility for the Trust to Northern Beaches Council.
+On 13 October 2017, Paul Toole, Minister for Lands and Forestry transferred responsibility for the Trust to Northern Beaches Council.